-At checkyourfood.com we keep abreast of all the latest peer reviewed nutritional science, food analysis & daily intake recommendations and update the site accordingly.
+At CheckYourFood Ltd we keep abreast of all the latest peer reviewed nutritional science, food analysis & daily intake recommendations and update the sites accordingly.

 We give a synopsis of the available peer reviewed science on nutrients; this information is widely available on the internet and in various publications.
 We then provide links to the more detailed science in regard to nutrients as we do not duplicate the content provided by various scientific research sites.
 Where specific science from studies is represented in its original form, CheckYourFood Ltd has expressly applied for a licence to re-produce such material on our site.

 Checkyourfood.com & checkyournutrition.com also provide the amounts of various nutrients available in foods, this information is obtained from the UK Institute of Food research (IFR), now known as the Quadram Institute & the U.S Department of Agriculture (USDA).
 Users will be able to select their preferred data source.
-Phytochemical and essential amino acid data is sourced from the USDA.
+Phytochemical and essential amino acid data is sourced from the USDA .

-Checkyourfood.com also provides dietary recommended intake information (RDA's) for nutrients; this information is reprinted with permission from the National Academy of Sciences, courtesy of the National Academies Press, Washington, D.C.
+Checkyourfood.com & checkyournutrition.com also provide dietary recommended intake information (RDA's) for nutrients; this information is reprinted with permission from the National Academy of Sciences, courtesy of the National Academies Press, Washington, D.C.
 And the Dietary Reference Values produced by the European Food Safety Authority are also incorporated.